LukasNiessen/oidc-explained/README.md

 Via OpenID Connect (OIDC).
 This protocol builds on OAuth 2.0 and is the answer to above question.

 I will provide a super short and simple summary, a more detailed one and even a code snippet.
-You should know what OAuth and JWTs (JSON Web Token) are because OIDC builds on them.
+You should know what OAuth and JWTs are because OIDC builds on them.
 If you're not familiar with OAuth, see my other guide [here][ref_oauth_repo].

 ## Super Short Summary